ArcticSnow/TopoPyScale/doc/docs/08_development.md

 ## New Release and Pypi Version (for the code maintainers)

 We are now using the new system of `pyproject.toml` with which the tool [`flit`](https://flit.pypa.io/en/latest/index.html#) is helping building and publishing the software to Pypi.org.
+To upgrade the version, first increment the version number in the file `__init__.py`

 ```sh
 # First, make sure twine is installed and you have your Pypi credentials